U54Bioinformatics/PhylinSic_Project/README.md

 dbsnp_138.b37.vcf.gz
 ```

-You can get these files from the Broad online.
+You can download these files from the Broad.
 Make sure they are
 compressed and indexed with bgzip and tabix.